MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

    **Windows Event Log name**

   - System
     - Application
     - Microsoft-Windows-TerminalServices-LocalSessionManager/Operational
     - Microsoft-FSLogix-Apps/Operational
     - Microsoft-Windows-TerminalServices-RemoteConnectionManager/Admin
     - Microsoft-FSLogix-Apps/Admin

-- Use [Monitoring for Windows Virtual Desktop](https://docs.microsoft.com/azure/virtual-desktop/azure-monitor) for ease of configuration.
+- Use [Monitoring for Windows Virtual Desktop](/azure/virtual-desktop/azure-monitor) for ease of configuration.

 - Assign application groups to user groups to ease your administration overhead.

-- application groups can be segregated in many ways.
+- Application groups can be segregated in many ways.
 We recommend separating them based on which department or user type (for example, power, engineering, or general) the user is a part of.

-For a glossary, data storage cost estimations, and further troubleshooting, see the [Next Steps](https://docs.microsoft.com/azure/virtual-desktop/azure-monitor#next-steps) part of the documentation.
+For a glossary, data storage cost estimations, and further troubleshooting, see the [Next Steps](/azure/virtual-desktop/azure-monitor#next-steps) part of the documentation.

 ## Infrastructure management and monitoring